CoTraderCore/smart-funds-v7/README.md

 4) Add 2+ pool connectors
 5) Provide events with additional data for profit verifier script
 6) Remove Bancor ETH wrapper from portals
+7) Recieve data like Bancor path, ratio ect via proxy contract, for case if Bancor will update some method.
 ```

 # Todo
 ```
 1) Add support for Bancor v2 pools
 2) Reduce 1inch gas cost in few times by get params offchain
 3) Make upgradable addresses of contract like proxy GetBancorRatio in portals
-4) Recieve data like Bancor path, ratio ect via proxy contract, for case if Bancor will update some method.
 ```

 # Possible issue